+Salvage, Stockpile, and Replace Topsoil and Prepare a Topsoil Storage and Handling Plan – requires evaluation of topsoil for salvaging suitability and storage and handling plans when topsoil cannot be used without stockpiling to protect adjacent waterways from sediment, preserve soil properties, and facilitate site rehabilitation.

-Develop and Implement Stormwater Pollution Prevention Plan(s) (SWPPP) and Gain Coverage under Stormwater Construction General Permit (Storm Water and Non-Storm Water) – requires development and use of erosion control measures, sediment control measures, construction materials management measures, waste management measures, non-stormwater control measures, and post-construction stormwater management measures.
+Develop and Implement Stormwater Pollution Prevention Plan(s) (SWPPP) and Gain Coverage under Stormwater Construction General Permit (Storm Water and Non-Storm Water) – requires development and use of erosion control measures, sediment control measures, construction materials management measures, waste management measures, non-stormwater control measures, and post-construction stormwater management measures to prevent the transport and delivery of sediment into adjacent waterways, which would prevent alteration of fish physiology, behavior, habitat conditions, and direct injury or mortality to fish.

-Develop and Implement Spill Prevention and Hazardous Materials Management/Accidental Spill Prevention, Containment, and Countermeasure Plans (SPCCPs) and Response Measures – requires site-specific plans with measures to minimize effects from spills of hazardous or petroleum substances during construction and operation/maintenance.
+Develop and Implement Spill Prevention and Hazardous Materials Management/Accidental Spill Prevention, Containment, and Countermeasure Plans (SPCCPs) and Response Measures – requires site-specific plans with measures to minimize effects from spills of hazardous or petroleum substances during construction and operation/maintenance by implementing measures such as physically-distancing equipment from waterways, maintaining spill prevention kits at facilities where hazardous materials may be used, providing the equipment and materials necessary for cleanup of accidental onsite spills, and storing hazardous materials in double containment to avoid and reduce localized water quality degradation and prevent direct injury or mortality, habitat degradation, and reduced prey availability.

-Worker Environmental Awareness Program (WEAP) – requires training of all construction crews and contractors on protection and avoidance of biological, cultural, archaeological, paleontological, and other sensitive resources.
+Worker Environmental Awareness Program (WEAP) – requires training of all construction crews and contractors on protection and avoidance of biological, cultural, archaeological, paleontological, and other sensitive resources to make personnel aware of these resources to protect fish from direct physical injury or mortality.

-Develop and Implement an Underwater Sound Control, Abatement, and Monitoring Plan – requires a plan with measures to avoid and minimize the effects of underwater construction noise on fish, particularly underwater noise effects associated with impact pile driving activities, by restricting the seasonal and daily timing of pile driving, conducting hydroacoustic monitoring during impact pile driving, and monitoring the in-water work area for signs of distressed or injured fish.
+Develop and Implement an Underwater Sound Control, Abatement, and Monitoring Plan –measures to avoid and minimize the effects of underwater construction noise on fish, particularly underwater noise effects associated with impact pile driving activities, by restricting the seasonal and daily timing of pile driving, conducting hydroacoustic monitoring during impact pile driving, and monitoring the in-water work area for signs of distressed or injured fish so that disturbance and injury and/or mortality of of special-status fish in Funks and Stone Corral Creeks do not occur.

-Develop and Implement Hazardous Materials Management Plans (HMMPs) – requires HMMPs before beginning construction that considers hazardous materials present on site and known historic site contamination, governs the storage, use, or transfer of hazardous materials, outlines emergency spill containment and cleanup procedures, and outlines procedures for handling, hauling, and disposing of hazardous waste generated at work sites.
+Develop and Implement Hazardous Materials Management Plans (HMMPs) – requires HMMPs before beginning construction that considers hazardous materials present on site and known historic site contamination, governs the storage, use, or transfer of hazardous materials, outlines emergency spill containment and cleanup procedures, and outlines procedures for handling, hauling, and disposing of hazardous waste generated at work sites to avoid and minimize the potential for hazardous materials and waste to enter aquatic habitat.

-Develop and Implement Fish Rescue and Salvage Plans for Funks Reservoir, Stone Corral Creek, and Funks Creek, and CBD for Alternatives 1, 2 and 3; for Sacramento River for Alternative 2 – requires plan to outline fish herding and/or fish rescue operations where dewatering and resulting isolation of fish may occur.
-The plans will include detailed fish collection, holding, handling, and release procedures.
+Develop and Implement Fish Rescue and Salvage Plans for Funks Reservoir, Stone Corral Creek, and Funks Creek, as well as for the CBD for Alternatives 1, 2, and 3 and for the Sacramento River for Alternative 2 – requires plan to outline fish herding and/or fish rescue operations where dewatering and resulting isolation of fish may occur.
+The plans will include detailed fish collection, holding, handling, and release procedures to avoid and minimize effects on fish during construction activities that may require dewatering.